glen-mac/ELF-Packer/README.md

 # Simple Polymorphic x86\_64 Runtime Code Segment Cryptor
----

 ## *These are not the bytes you are looking for*

-This little project is a simple polymorphic runtime cryptor for x86_64 ELF binaries on linux.
+This little project is a super simple polymorphic runtime cryptor for x86_64 ELF binaries on linux.
 I wrote this for the extended digital forensics course at my university, but thought I would share publically because why not - learning and things.

 ## What does it do?